 Pets, and dogs in particular, help reduce their human companion’s risk of obesity, according to the American Heart Association.
 Why?
 Dogs need to be walked daily and are often quite persistent in getting their owners to accompany them.
 But it’s not just the extra exercise, especially since 40 per cent of dog owners confess to not walking their dog on a regular basis.
 Their soft, silky fur and unconditional love also play a part as petting an animal greatly reduces stress and depression, two other known risk factors for weight gain, the researchers added.

 Organic food may not have more vitamins than conventionally grown food, but it does offer a significant health advantage: No pesticides.
 Many popular pesticides are known “endocrine disruptors,” meaning they interfere with your body’s metabolism by mimicking, blocking, or otherwise interfering with the body’s natural hormones, according to a report issued by The Endocrine Society.
 The researchers found that regular exposure to pesticides through food was correlated with an increased risk of both obesity and diabetes.
-If you can’t afford all organic food, just go organic for the eight most contaminated types of produce.
-Or you can always try growing some of your own fruits and vegetables.

 Use chopsticks or try this fork trick